Order of precedence in the Catholic Church: Principles and customs

 If two persons of the same order and office were promoted at the same time, precedence goes to the one who was ordained first (to that order) (e.g., of two priests appointed as pastors at the same time, whoever was ordained presbyter first has precedence).

 In the case of cardinals of the same rank created at the same consistory, precedence is given according to the order in which their names were published.

 In their own dioceses, bishops have precedence before other bishops and archbishops, but not before their own metropolitan.
 A metropolitan archbishop has precedence before all other bishops and archbishops (except the Pope, his Patriarch, or his Primate) within his own province, and a patriarch has precedence over other patriarchs within his own jurisdiction.

 Similarly, in their own parishes, pastors have precedence before other presbyters and deacons, even monsignors, but not before their own dean or archdeacon.

 Diplomatic precedence in the Holy See's diplomatic corps incorporates the Congress of Vienna (1815) and the updated Vienna Convention on Diplomatic Relations (1961).
 The office of nuncio (papal ambassador) is primarily a diplomatic rank and not of an ecclesiastical nature.
 Most nuncios are ordained as titular archbishops, and would be ranked accordingly.
 If, however, the nuncio is present in a diocese or at an event acting as the personal representative of the pope, as for example at the ordination of a bishop, he is granted precedence accordingly, taking precedence over even cardinals present.

 Patriarchs of autonomous (sui iuris) churches have precedence above all other bishops of any rank, including cardinals.
 This has been defined in law since 1990.
 From 1965 to 1990, they were ranked as equal to Cardinal-bishops.
 It remains the case that, if a patriarch is also made a cardinal in the Latin Church, he is created at the rank of cardinal-bishop, without a named see, but retains his place of precedence.
-From the 1917 Code of Canon Law until the motu proprio of Paul VI in 1965, cardinals of all ranks took precedence over patriarchs.
+From the 1917 Code of Canon Law until the motu proprio of Paul VI in 1965, cardinals of all ranks took precedence over non-cardinal patriarchs.